saich9424/SOEN-691-PROJECT/README.md

 But most of these work are limited to analysis of the data.
 We want to go one extra step ahead and wantg to implement recommender system for the user based on the user's needs.

+## II.
+Materials and Methods (400 words): the dataset(s), technologies and algorithms that will be used.

+### Dataset : The dataset size is 89 Mbs with 60800 rows.
+It has total 17 columns but we are not going to focus on all of them.
+The main columns we have considered are given below.

+<b>name :</b> contains the name of the restaurant
+address : contains the address of the restaurant in Bengaluru online_order : whether online ordering is available in the restaurant or not book_table : table book option available or not rate : contains the overall rating of the restaurant out of 5 votes : contains total number of rating for the restaurant as of the above mentioned date rest_type : restaurant type cuisines : food styles, separated by comma approx_cost(for two people) : contains the approximate cost for meal for two people reviews_listlist of tuples :  containing reviews for the restaurant, each tuple consists of two values, rating and review by the customer listed_in(city) : contains the neighborhood in which the restaurant is listed

+### Technologies

+Python, Spark, Panda

+### Algorithms

+Exploratory Data Analysis (EDA) : is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
+A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.

+Long short-term memory (LSTM) : We are going to use LSTM for binary classification of reviews provided by users as negative or positive,means the model predicts whether the review provided by user is negative review or positive.

+KNN : In our dataset, there are many restaurants which are not rated.
+And we certainely can not ignore large number of restaurants.
+So we are going to use this algorithm to predict the missing value.